timwbodine/logs_analysis/README.md

 1. Clone or download this repo into a directory accessible by your vagrant machine
 2. Install the tabulate python library with ```pip install tabulate```
 3. Install psycopg2 with ```pip install psycopg2```
+4. Download and unzip the [newsdata.sql file](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) in the project directory.
-4. Initialize the database with psql -d news -f newsdata.sql
+5. Initialize the database with ```psql -d news -f newsdata.sql```
-5. open the psql console with ```psql -d news```, and add the following views:
+6. open the psql console with ```psql -d news```, and add the following views:
 ```
 create view views_by_author_id as select articles.author, count(*) as num from articles, log where substring(log.path from '/article/(.*)')=articles.slug group by articles.author order by num desc;
 create view errors_per_day as select date_part('day', time) as day, count(*) as errors from log where status != '200 OK' group by day order by day asc;